zacw-243L/JPTT-NYP-SMART-Water-meter-POC/README.md

    ![image](https://github.com/user-attachments/assets/82bacd50-d8f8-490c-ad67-c2fa84d1a165)

 ## Things to do
+   1. Redis to Power BI connection
+   2. A more permanent solution to host the required network and database servers
+   3. Decipher how the data is being stored and what its being stored as

 ### Notes
 1. Kerlink WirnetTM iFemtoCell-evolution LoRaWAN® Indoor Gateway for the Internet of Things has been setup already just use the Password above.